 Unlike the typical floor-to-ceiling glass found in condos, 360 City Centre chose more energy-efficient wall insulation, among other enhancements, to improve building performance.

-“We focused on the building envelope, where there were big opportunities to improve,” said Anderson.
+“We focused on the building envelope, where there were big opportunities to improve,” said Gord Anderson, Senior Project Manager, Housing Development at the Region of Peel.
 “Our team and the building science consultants made design changes right there in the workshop.
 We had all the right people in the room to say, ‘What would it look like to make the changes needed?’”

 Keeping up in a time of unprecedented change